Bavpnet/FWD-group-project/README.md

-# This is Innopoisk apllication
+# This is Innopoisk website

 ## Getting Started